bradeneast/bradeneast.com/posts/_published/codepen embeds.md

 3. Only one embed script is necessary to load multiple pens on a page.
 Directly pasting more than one pen means several duplicate scripts that the browser has to parse and run.

 #### Guessing the reasons
-If you're anything like me, you're wondering why CodePen embeds include all that extra code.
+If you're anything like me, you're probably wondering why CodePen chose to include all that extra code.

-In their [explainer](https://codepen.io/embeds) and [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), CodePen doesn't explicitly discuss the embed code, but It's pretty obvious that most of their decisions were for accessibility reasons.
+This decision isn't explicitly discussed in their [documentation](https://blog.codepen.io/documentation/features/embedded-pens/), but It's pretty obvious that most of their reasons were for accessibility.
 CodePens that encounter a network error will gracefully fall back to a contentful bordered box (see below).

 <p data-height="265" data-default-tab="result" data-user="bradeneast" data-slug-hash="povpQdr" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Pure CSS 3D Portal Companion Cube">
   <span>